 Routine x-rays are called bitewings (pictured below).
 These allow us to see as much as possible whilst using the smallest dose of radiation possible.

-This x-ray is called an OPG (Orthopantomography) x-ray, and gives us a clear picture of the entire mouth, including the jaw, the jaw joints, the sinus, and a whole host of other boring dental related things.
+This x-ray is called an OPG (Orthopantomography) x-ray, and gives us a clear picture of the entire mouth.
+This includes the jaw, the jaw joints, the sinus, bone levels, teeth, nerves, and much more.

 In a word, yes.
 Dental x-rays are a common diagnostic procedure that is considered extremely safe.
 Digital dental x-rays have very low doses of radiation, producing just a fraction of what you are exposed to in other imaging procedures.
 When these x-rays are performed properly with adequate safety precautions in place, there’s very little cause for concern.
 A routine examination with four bitewing x-rays exposes you to roughly the same amount of radiation you will experience during one to two hours on an plane.